Mother concerned after son’s jaw cracked in juvenile center fight

-MEMPHIS, Tenn. — A more than half-hour-long fight at the Shelby County Juvenile Detention Center last week resulted in five corrections officers being put on leave, and now a mother of one of the teenagers hurt in the fight wants answers.
+MEMPHIS, Tenn. — A 30 to 45 minute-long fight at the Shelby County Juvenile Detention Center last week resulted in five corrections officers being put on leave, and now a mother of one of the teenagers hurt in the fight wants answers.

 The fight happened after a verbal argument among 14 children turned violent.
-Jennifer Jones said her son was attacked, and it is hard to deal with his injuries.
-She’s also concerned about how the fight was handled.
+Jennifer Jones said her son was attacked, and it's been hard to deal with his injuries.
+She's also concerned about how the fight was handled.

 “They broke out of that room, and then they went into the other room and started jumping on the other kids," Jones said.